xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 >
 >- T - x (x < T) is the new threshold of the next test suite.

-When you click **Execute**, the first 3 test suites run at the same time with T = 100 in each test suite.
+When the test suite begins execution, the first 3 test suites run at the same time with T = 100 in each test suite.

 - If test suite 1 finishes running and has 50 failures, the new threshold of the next test suite is 50 (T - x = 50).
 Therefore, test suite 4 is triggered to run with T = 50.
 - If test suite 2 finishes running and has 40 failures, the new threshold of the next test suite is 10 (T - x = 10).
 Therefore, test suite 5 is triggered to run with T = 10.